PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-07-03-beginner-mistakes-in-kql.md

 ---

-#### 🌀 2. `summarize` Without Direction
+## 🌀 2. `summarize` Without Direction

 ```kql
 SigninLogs
 | summarize count()
 ```

 It returns a single row.
 Powerful… but mostly meaningless.
-Summarize is only interesting with context — what are you grouping by?
+Summarize is only interesting with context, what are you grouping by?
 What are you counting?

 ✅ Use `summarize` With Purpose: